Leo-Aqua/leos_xmrig_setup/README.md

 This repository contains binaries of xmrig miner (see https://github.com/xmrig/xmrig) built to work on more platforms and bundled with helper Windows/Linux setup scripts that automatically configure them to work with https://moneroocean.stream mining pool.

-## Why?
+## Why and what
-I use this to get a bit of money from my projects (you're able to disable this at any time if one of my projects uses this)
+Why: I use this to get a bit of money from my projects (you're able to disable this at any time if one of my projects uses this)
+What: This installer of xmrig is modified so that it only mines for me
 ## INSTALL

 ### Windows